CSClub05/glassproofer/README.md

 Glass Spawnproofer is a local desktop application for marking potential spawnable spaces in Minecraft `.litematic` files with stained glass.

-This version is a true Python desktop app:

-- no website backend
-- no GitHub Pages
-- no Render
-- no Electron
-- no HTML/CSS/JavaScript UI

 ## Run locally

 ```bash